randykinne/randykinne.dev/_posts/2020-12-16-deep-dive-advent-of-code-day-1-in-go.markdown

 ## Solution

-If we split our input into two groups, one greater than half of `2020` and one less than half of `2020`, we can create two groups which each contain one of the answers and then compare each number
+If we split our input into two groups, one greater than half of `2020` and one less than half of `2020`, we can create two groups which each contain one of the answers and then compare each number.

 We can break down our total solution into the following steps:
 1. Parse the input